Elvas Tower: Steam Locomotive Additional Features - Elvas Tower

 It was not an experiment but a movement.
 A socialist workers' competition.
 It inspired people to seemingly unbelievable achievements.
 Of course, there was fraud here too.
 They drilled the engine's cone, loosened the bolts, gave it a pushing machine, and ordered the traffic workers to run a green light at every station.
 Even fast trains were put aside so that the Stakhanovist engineer could drive his 2,000-tonne train without stopping.

-#7 User is online Weter
+#7 User is offline Weter

 • Member, Board of Directors